jian-me/education/incident-response/README.md

 2. Introduce the scenario
 > e.g., You are all part of the global security team at a fictional company called Apptastic.
 The company develops a fully immersive VR experience in a futuristic cityscape in the metaverse.
 It connects players with a proprietary Hololens technology and interacts with each other using social credits.
 The company’s tech stack is hosted in Amazon Web Services (AWS).
 As part of the team, you are called upon to respond to a potential security incident.
 The details will follow.
 3. Split the class into 3 separate groups - GRC, Security Engineering, Security Operations
-4. The CISO (teacher) is there to help facilitate discussions among the 3 groups.
+4. The teacher (CISO) is there to help facilitate discussions among the 3 groups.
 The teacher may need to prompt certain groups to contribute.
 5. There are multiple sets of cards (also called “Fact Cards”) labeled `A`, `B`, `C`.
 The letter corresponds to the phase of the incident scenario (see “Running the Exercise” below).
 Hold on to the cards until you reach the appropriate phase.

 At this point, you should have the following roles and teams defined.